-As at 31 December 2016 and 2015 the Group's financial assets denominated in foreign currency have exceeded its foreign currency financial liabilities.
+As at 31 December 2017 and 2016 the Group's financial assets denominated in foreign currency have exceeded its foreign currency financial liabilities.

-As at 31 December 2016 there was the strengthening of the Russian Rouble against the USD by 17%, and against EUR by 20% (depreciated against the USD by 30% and against the EUR by 17% as at 31 December 2015).
+As at 31 December 2017 there was the strengthening of the Russian Rouble against the USD by 5%, and depreciated of the Russian Rouble against EUR by 8% (as at 31 December 2016 was the strengthening of the Russian Rouble against the USD by 17% and against the EUR by 20%).
 The Group does not have or use any formal arrangements (i.e. derivatives) to manage foreign currency risk exposure.